cballesterosvelasco/cballesterosvelasco.es/_posts/office/2002-01-01-microsoft-office.markdown

 proficency: medium
 ---

-Conocimiento a nivel de usuario de Word, Excel, Access y Powerpoint.
+I have worked with Word, Excel, Access and Powerpoint.
+I can create styled documents, spreadsheets, databases and presentations.